 Allt an Fhùdair

 Following the Ord Road, I squelched south-westwards across what was otherwise largely featureless bog.
-Initially I gained height and then lost it sharply as the Ord Road crossed a stream called the Allt an Fhùdair.
-This was steep-sided and slippery, and I found it tricky to navigate and remain standing up but that might be an artefact of my appalling sense of balance rather than a problem that any normal person might have had.
+Initially, I gained height climbing Cnoc na Stri but then lost it sharply as the Ord Road crossed the Allt an Fhùdair.
+This stream was steep-sided and slippery, and I found it tricky to navigate and remain standing up but that might be an artefact of my appalling sense of balance rather than a problem that any normal person might have had.